 - Serve the pancakes hot/warm with some ghee added on top.
 You can also serve them with some milk.

 - You can make different shaped pancakes by using steel cookie cutters.
-Keep the cutters on the pan and then pour the batter in them to get the desired shape.
+You can make heart-shaped pancakes for Valentine's Day breakfast.
+Grease the cutters with oil or ghee, and then keep them on the pan and pour the batter in them to get the desired shape.

 - You can serve the pancakes by adding some honey on top.
 In which case, don't add jaggery in the batter.